 This is where advanced technology comes in.
 Technologies such as Cisco’s Tactical Operations (TacOps) use a combination of cloud-based and mobile networking technology to assist quickly and efficiently.
 To date, it has helped more than 65,000 people get relief and aid.

-Similarly, Ushahidi is a Kenyan company that provides an open-source crowdsourcing tool that can collect data about any crisis or disaster from sources such as SMS, email, and social media.
+Similarly, Ushahidi is a Kenyan company that provides an open-source crowdsourcing tool to collect data about any crisis or disaster from SMS, email, and social media sources.
 This helps people to form rapid response teams and provide swift on-ground relief.

-Another way that technology can be harnessed is in the early prediction and detection of disasters.
-This can be done with the help of artificial intelligence and machine learning – it is capable of collecting huge amounts of seismic and geological data and monitoring it to find the patterns of disasters.
+Another way that technology can be harnessed is in the early predicting and detecting of disasters.
+This can be done with the help of artificial intelligence and machine learning – it can collect huge amounts of seismic and geological data and monitor it to find the patterns of disasters.
 This way, authorities can be warned ahead of time, and any preparations can be carried out to ensure the safety of the public.

 Using robotics to combat disasters is yet another advancing field of disaster management.
 Robots can be used to conduct rescue operations in areas where the terrain is difficult or where the surroundings are sensitive, such as earthquake-hit cities.
 Additionally, robots can provide mapping, supply delivery, and many other essential operations much more efficiently than human beings.